Tourism statistics - nights spent at tourist accommodation establishments

 - Recent Eurostat publications on tourism

-- News Release 17/2017 Number of tourism nights spent in the EU slightly up in 2016…despite substantial falls in France and the United Kingdom
+- News Release XX/2017 Number of nights spent in the EU up in 2017… with substantial increase in Latvia, Slovenia and Croatia

 Methodology / Metadata